YourthYQ/Notebook-UCLA_CS35L/Internet.md

 ### Variants of HTTP

-**HTTPS (HTTP Secure)**

-With plain HTTP, every router between the source and destination can see the raw data that is transmitted.

-Uses shared private keys or something.

-**HTTP/2**

-Came out in 2015.

-Added extra features to HTTP:
-1. Header compression
+**`HTTP`**

+HTTP (Hypertext Transfer Protocol) is the foundational protocol used by the World Wide Web to define how messages are formatted and transmitted, and what actions web servers and browsers should take in response to various commands. <br>
+It's a stateless protocol, meaning it doesn't retain session information, and it operates primarily on a request-response model between a client and a server.

+**`HTTPS`**

+HTTPS is a secure extension of HTTP. <br>
+In HTTPS, the communication protocol is encrypted using Transport Layer Security (TLS), or formerly, its predecessor, Secure Sockets Layer (SSL). <br>
+The main motivation for HTTPS is to prevent wiretapping, man-in-the-middle attacks, and other forms of eavesdropping on the data being transferred between the user's browser and the website they are interacting with.

+**`HTTP/2`**

+HTTP/2 is the second major version of HTTP, was standardized in 2015 with the goal of improving the efficiency, speed, and security of data transmission over the internet.

+It introduced several key enhancements over HTTP, including:

+1. `Header compression` - HTTP/2 uses HPACK compression to reduce overhead.
-2. Server push (lets the server send a response without a request)
+2. `Server push` - Enables servers to send resources to the client proactively, before they are explicitly requested, potentially improving load times. (lets the server send a response without a request)
-3. Pipelining (allows client to send multiple requests so the server can respond in batches, allows more *parallel* communication instead of having the client wait for a response every single time)
+3. `Pipelining` (allows client to send multiple requests so the server can respond in batches, allows more _parallel_ communication instead of having the client wait for a response every single time)
-4. Multiplexing (talk to multiple websites over one TCP channel)
+4. `Multiplexing` - Allows multiple requests and responses to be sent simultaneously over a single connection, reducing latency and improving page load times. (talk to multiple websites over one TCP channel)

-**HTTP/3**
+**`HTTP/3`**

 Not released yet.

-1. Now based on UDP instead of TCP (motivated by the increase in voice/video services)
+1. `Build on UDP instead of TCP` - reduces connection establishment time and can improve performance in situations where packet loss occur. (motivated by the increase in voice/video services)
-2. Uses even more multiplexing
+2. `Uses even more multiplexing`
-3. Avoids jitter by avoiding **head-of-line** blocking delays; allows content after a dropped packet to be delivered (?)
+3. `Elimination of Head-of-Line Blocking` - Since QUIC manages streams independently, packet loss affects only the specific stream, not the entire connection.
+(Avoids jitter by avoiding **head-of-line** blocking delays; allows content after a dropped packet to be delivered)

 ## Data Languages